The chance of a pregnancy after vasectomy is unlikely – but it can happen.

 The risk of infection and complication are higher with the conventional method, as it is a more invasive procedure.

 A vasectomy is still one of the most effective forms of birth control for those who don’t want to get pregnant, but there’s no such thing as foolproof birth control (apart from menopause).

 Generally speaking, vasectomies are over 99% effective at preventing pregnancy.

-So the chances of pregnancy after a vasectomy are just 1 or 2 in every 1,000 people who undergo the procedure.
+So the chances of pregnancy after a vasectomy are less than 1%.

 But there’s usually a reason for this ‒ more on that later.